jocic/fsd-job-test-001/readme.md

 # Test Project (Laravel + Vue)

-This is a test project for the Full-Stack Developer position that I've recentlly applied to.
+This is a test project for the Full-Stack Developer job opening that I've recentlly applied to.

 Backend part of the project is built using Laravel and provides administrators with a way to manage products sold on their E-Shop.
 Second part of the project, Frontend part, consists from a basic E-Shop that lists currently active products and all that good stuff.